Finance

 Basic requirements

-To apply for an instant loan in Austria, you need:
+To apply for an instant loan in Austria you typically need:

 • An Austrian bank account (IBAN starting with AT)